 For the Love of Food

-As a working mom, I get that it’s tough to make sure everyone eats balanced healthy meals.
-We try to avoid overly processed foods but using prepackaged foods can really save time.
-With careful selection, you can benefit from the time-saving convenience of prepackaged food without sacrificing your health.
-It’s all about learning and being aware of the ingredients you’re using.
+I believe in taking a practical approach to feeding my family.
+We are always on the go whether it’s to work, school, sports practices or if we’re lucky, vacations!
+And it’s tough to make sure everyone eats balanced, healthy meals.
+We try to avoid food that contains “junk” but using prepackaged foods can really save time.
+I’m learning that with careful selection, you can benefit from the time-saving convenience of prepackaged food (and even fast food!) without sacrificing your health.
+It’s all about learning and being aware of the ingredients.
 My goal is to showcase recipes that typically involve a shortcut but are still healthy and delicious.

 Shopping to Live vs. Living to Shop